- claims by spouses

 This is a catch all provision within the Inheritance Act 1975 which can be used by people who do not fit within the other categories of people, but still had a relationship with the deceased and were not adequately provided for by the will.

-The definition of being maintained is fairly wide and can include the deceased paying or even just contributing to mortgage/rent, paying off debts, paying for school fees or providing someone with a regular income.
-Anyone who was living the deceased prior to their death for less than two years may still be able to qualify under this section.
-You will need to show you were being supported and also the basis upon which that support was being offered and accepted.
-This is something we can help you with when you contact us to enquire about bringing a claim.
+The definition of being maintained is fairly wide and can include the deceased paying or even just contributing to mortgage or rent, paying off debts, paying for school fees or providing someone with a regular income.
+Anyone who was living with the deceased prior to their death for less than two years may still be able to qualify under this section.

 What is the test for an Inheritance Act claim?

 It is important to realise that even if someone is eligible to bring an Inheritance Act claim, they won’t automatically get something from the estate.
 It may have been entirely reasonable for the deceased not to have provided for them in their will, or made only limited provision.
 They may have received a lot of money or financial assistance during the deceased’s lifetime already, they may be financially independent and/or there may be a number of competing claims against the estate, which may not be large enough to satisfy them all.

 When assessing what someone is likely to receive from an Inheritance Act, it depends on who is making the claim.
 For anyone other than a spouse or civil partner, any claim is limited to what is required for their maintenance.
 For spouses and civil partners, the test is higher – it is what would be reasonable for them to receive in all the circumstances not limited to maintenance.

 The Inheritance Act itself sets out a range of factors which would be considered when deciding what a person may receive, if anything during family inheritance disputes.
 These include:

 - whether any other person is bringing an inheritance act claim

 - the resources and needs of the actual beneficiaries of the estate